 Decide on your products

-Following this you should decide which other products you would like to included, such as a bidet, basin type, bathroom furniture, bath or a shower.
-Is there sufficient room to include two vanity units?
+Is there sufficient room to include 2 vanity units?
 Do you need a bath and a separate shower?
 Or would a shower over a bath work better in your space?
 Would removing the bath altogether be an option, giving you room for a larger more luxurious shower?
 All these options come down to personal choice.

 Planning your bathroom layout is a crucial step on the road to your dream bathroom